narnolddd/FETA3/README.md

 ## Obtaining time series of network quantities

 Let's do an example of obtaining a time series of measurements from a timestamped network dataset.
-In the `data` folder there's a file 'cit-HepPh-ordered.txt' which is a timestamped citation network dataset from ArXiV high energy physics phenomenology, available from [SNAP](https://snap.stanford.edu/data/).
+In the `data` folder there's a file 'cit-HepPh-new.txt' which is a timestamped citation network dataset from ArXiV high energy physics phenomenology, available from [SNAP](https://snap.stanford.edu/data/).
 We will use the script `MeasureCitations.json` in the `tutorial` folder, which looks like: